- Preparing for Surgery

 - Do not smoke after midnight the day of your surgery.

-- Do not eat or drink anything (including water, gum, mints, hard candy) after midnight the day of surgery, unless you are directed otherwise by your surgeon.
-Undigested food in the stomach can cause complications and your surgery is likely to be postponed if you forget to follow these instructions.
+- Do not eat anything (including gum, mints, hard candy), after midnight the day of your surgery.
+Undigested food in the stomach can cause complications and your surgery is likely to be postponed.

 Morning of Surgery

 - Take a bath or shower and brush your teeth.